Learn About Milk Kefir

 simply pour it over the grains, and you've got kefir in 24 hours, no incubating or other tricky steps.

 • You are able to choose your own flavoring or other additional supplements to put in.

-such as fresh bananas and strawberries, a little maple syrup and pecans, some stevia, cinnamon
+as fresh bananas and strawberries, a little maple syrup and pecans, some stevia, cinnamon and

 • You are able to tweak it to satisfy your tastes and dietary needs, making it less or more

 sweet as needed (even after its done - its such a flexible culture to work with).
 This is great for

 lactose intolerant individuals or diabetics or anyone concerned with the lactose/sugar content

 involved.
 You can have one bottle sweetened with sugar and another plain - each person in your